CTRI ACHIEVE

 Relationships

-5 Principles for Talking Politics with Friends and Family
+5 Principles for Talking Politics With Friends and Family

 How do you engage in discussions about politics with those you care about?
-For many, the answer is “I don’t!”

-Others engage eagerly in these discussions, but find themselves repeatedly caught in the muck of destructive conflict.
+Some engage eagerly in these discussions, but find themselves repeatedly caught in the muck of destructive conflict.
 There is another way – one that allows for respectful discourse and even strengthened relationships.

-In 2007, I was invited to participate in a small Los Angeles-based symposium for facilitators of Palestinian/Israeli dialogue groups.
+A number of years ago, I was invited to participate in a small Los Angeles-based symposium for facilitators of Palestinian/Israeli dialogue groups.
 While in town, I took the opportunity to visit my grandmother.
 It was sure to be a welcome reprieve after the often heated political discussions of the symposium.

 As I arrived at my grandmother’s house, my two uncles Stewart and Michael were also there, chatting amiably around the dining table.
 We got to talking about my business in the city.
 The conversation became animated, with my uncles taking opposing views about the value of dialogue groups in transforming inter-group violence.
 But suddenly this was not about the issues any more.
 It was becoming personal.